 I have been painting for many years, and have just about painted everything using most mediums in a number of different styles from realistic to abstract.
 I love to experiment.

-The paintings here were a study with inks and the challenge was to paint without any set-up, planning or pre-drawing – no pencil or eraser was allowed.
+The paintings here are a study with inks, and the challenge was to paint without any set-up, planning or drawing guide – no pencil or eraser was allowed.
 The only fact I was certain of is that I was going to paint still-life using pure imagination.
-Oh, joy!!
 I enjoyed the spontaneity of it all.
-It is quite exciting to load a brush with paint and just start painting.
+It is exciting to load a brush with paint and just start painting.

-I discovered a love for unusual flower vases while creating these pictures and would love to collect and display them, however as this is unaffordable for me, I will have to be happy just designing my own vases (on paper)!
+I discovered a love for unusual flower vases while creating these pictures, and would love to collect and display them, however as this is not affordable for me, I will have to be happy just designing my own vases (on paper)!

 To those artists who do attempt this quick art, I just want to say, it is fun, rewarding and takes you out of the comfort zone.
 See what you can do!

 ©Copyright.
 Art images 1 – 6.
 Caroline Street.

 3.Art Deco Vase with Three Flowers.